changsongyang/windows-activation/docs/wa/windows10_eol.md

 :::

-## Windows 11 IoT Enterprise 24H2
+## Windows 11 IoT Enterprise Editions

+Applies to:
+- Windows 11 IoT Enterprise, beginning with version 24H2 (Build 26100 and newer)
-## Windows 11 IoT Enterprise LTSC 2024
+- Windows 11 IoT Enterprise LTSC 2024 (Build 26100)

+<hr/><br/>

 Many users choose not to use Windows 11 due to hardware limitations, such as a lack of TPM, Secure Boot, or UEFI support.
 While it is possible to bypass these limitations, doing so is officially unsupported and may lead to issues with future updates.